Every year, thousands of people from all over the world move to London.

 Open a Bank Account:

-Because you need an account to receive your salary and pay for several products and services.
+You will also need a local bank account in order to receive your salary, and a bank card to pay for various products and services.

-Opening a UK bank account for non-British citizens is not easy.
+Opening a UK bank account for non-British citizens is not always easy.

 Understand the National Health Service (NHS):